 Winning a TV award doesn’t christen me successful.
 It took me some time to learn that.
 I bought all my masters back last year in the prime of my career, that’s successful.
 Blonde sold a million plus without a label, that’s successful.
 I am young, black, gifted and independent.. that’s my tribute.
 I’ve actually been tuning into CBS around this time of year for a while to see who gets the top honor and you know what’s really not ‘great TV’ guys?
 1989 getting album of the year over To Pimp A Butterfly.
 Hands down one of the most ‘faulty’ TV moments I’ve seen.
 Believe the people.
 Believe the ones who’d rather watch select performances from your program on YouTube the day after because your show puts them to sleep.
 Use the old gramophone to actually listen bro, I’m one of the best alive.
 And if you’re up for a discussion about the cultural bias and general nerve damage the show you produce suffers from then I’m all for it.

-Though disappointing, the Grammy awards have always been slow to recognize Black artists and their creativity.
-After all, legends like Diana Ross, Nas, and Chuck Berry, the father of Rock n’ Roll, have still never won a golden statue, and it took a boycott by hip-hop artists to get the rap categories televised in the 1990s.
+Though disappointing, the Grammy Awards have always been slow to recognize Black artists and their creativity—after all, legends such as Diana Ross, Nas and Chuck Berry, the father of rock ‘n’ roll, have still never won a golden statue, and it took a boycott by hip-hop artists to get the rap categories televised in the 1990s.

-With artists like Drake, Frank Ocean, and Kanye West calling out the Recording Academy for failing to honor ground-breaking, culturally significant talent (and skipping this year’s show), it may take another artist boycott to get the slow-moving body to change its ways.
+With artists including Drake, Ocean and Kanye West calling out the Recording Academy for failing to honor ground-breaking, culturally significant talent (and skipping this year’s show), it may take another artist boycott to get the slow-moving body to change its ways.